Code-Institute-Submissions/JustFitGym/README.md

 # User Centric Frontend Development Milestone Project

+# WEBSITE:
-WEBSITE: This is a three pages example divided in:
+This is a three pages example divided in:
     Home: Main page where you can see an example of homepage, many links are not working since is only an example of my first website
     The Gym: Page where you can see membership costs.
 Being an example, I didn't add links on each membership to redirect a customer to a book and payment webpage
     Contact Us: Simple page to contact the gym.
 The form is not working since I'm not using any backend code.

+# CSS:
-CSS: I created three different files per each section, to simplify the style organisation.
+I created three different files per each section, to simplify the style organisation.
 Since this is my first project, I found more convenient to split the styles in three files rather than having a main.css for everything.

 - header.css
 - body.css
 - footer.css

-@MEDIA QUERY:
+# @MEDIA QUERY:
 - Responsive Design: DESKTOP FIRST approach

-External Technologies Used:
+# External Technologies Used:

-- Editor: Virtual Studio Code for iMac on local machine (agreed with Tutor)
+- Editor: Visual Studio Code for iMac on local machine (agreed with Tutor)

 - Adobe Illustrator: I recreated the Logo since the original has a bad quality: (original is here: http://justfitireland.com/wp-content/uploads/2018/02/JustFit-1.png)